-ClassNotFoundException and NoClassDefFoundError both occur when class is not found at runtime.
-They are related to Java classpath.
+Both of the exceptions that are ClassNotFoundException and NoClassDefFoundError occur when the class is not found at runtime.
+They are related to the Java classpath.

-ClassNotFoundException is raised in below program as class “GeeksForGeeks” is not found in classpath.
+ClassNotFoundException is raised in the above program as class “GeeksForGeeks” is not found in the classpath.

 - As the name suggests, ClassNotFoundException is an exception while NoClassDefFoundError is an error.

-- ClassNotFoundException occurs when classpath is does not get updated with required JAR files while error occurs when required class definition is not present at runtime.
+- ClassNotFoundException occurs when classpath does not get updated with required JAR files while error occurs when the required class definition is not present at runtime.